figure-io/figure/README.md

 > Factory to create figure layers.

-Defines a figure `layer` and its associated methods.
-This layer serves as the foundation for additional graphical layers.
+Defines a figure `layer` generator and its associated methods.
+A figure `layer` serves as the foundation for additional graphical layers.